-The events of his stay are recorded in the first chapter of this book - The Hill of the Holy Beacon.
-After a short stay there, he le ft the place, travelled north and had som e very interesting experiences.
-Again destiny came into play and accidentally brought him face to face with the Yogi, Chandi Das, who advised him to return to Bombay and revisit the master who was awaiting him.
+The events of his stay are recorded in the first chapter of this book.
+After a short stay there, he left the place, travelled north and had some very interesting experiences.
+Again destiny came into play and accidentally brought him face to face with the yogi, Chandi Das, who advised him to return to Bombay and revisit the master who was awaiting him.
 Hastily he returned to Bombay and there he was taken ill.
-So he booked his passage home; nevertheless he was pondering over the pros and cons of his revisit to Maharshi, finally decided to return to him and cancelled his passage home.
-Just at the time, as if to confirm him in his resolve there came a letter to him (which was following him from place to place) from B. V. Na rasimha Swami, the author of Self-Realisation who invited him back to Maharshi.
-Subsequently Mr. Brunton returned to T iruvannamalai: the later two chapters speak for themselves.
+So he booked his passage home; nevertheless, pondering over the pros and cons of his revisit to Maharshi, Brunton finally decided to return to him and cancelled his passage home.
+Just at the time, as if to confirm him in his resolve there came a letter to him (which was following him from place to place) from B. V. Narasimha Swami, the author of Self-Realisation who invited him back to Maharshi.
+Subsequently Mr. Brunton returned to Tiruvannamalai: the later two chapters speak for themselves.

-What this book is expected to convey to the reader, may be gathered from the following: "I journeyed Eastwards in search of the Yogis and their hermetic knowledge.
+What this book is expected to convey to the reader, may be gathered from the following:

+I journeyed Eastwards in search of the yogis and their hermetic knowledge.
 I can only say that in India I found my faith restored.
 Not so long ago I was among those who regard God as a hallucination of human fancy, spiritual truth as a mere nebula and providential justice as a confection of infantile idealists.
-I, too, wa s somewhat impatient of those who construct theological paradises and who then confidently show you round with an air of being God's estate-agents.
+I, too, was somewhat impatient of those who construct theological paradises and who then confidently show you round with an air of being God's estate agents.
 I had nothing but contempt for what seemed to be the futile, fanatical efforts of uncritical believers.